-If the property is bonded, the bondholder must sign a consent confirming that it is not in possession of the original Title Deed and that it has no objection to a copy being issued.
+If the property is bonded, the bond holder must sign a consent confirming that the Title Deed is not in its possession and that it has no objection to a copy being issued.

-The application is lodged at the Deeds Office and a copy printed from the microfilmed/scanned records.
-An endorsement is placed on the copy stating “Certified a true copy of the registry duplicate in terms of Regulation 68 of Act 47 of 1937 and is issued to take the place of the original”.
+Once all procedural requirements have been met, the notice has been published and 2 weeks have passed with no objections being filed, the application for the issue of a certified copy of the Title Deed is lodged at the Deeds Office.
+A copy is printed from the microfilmed/scanned records and an endorsement is placed on the copy stating “Certified a true copy of the registry duplicate in terms of Regulation 68 of Act 47 of 1937 and is issued to take the place of the original”.
 The issue of the copy is also noted against the Deeds Office data records.